undercasetype/Fraunces/documentation/worklogs/Fraunces_Worklog_122019.md

 notes:
 1. The roman masters use a g.alt with a smaller ear for all accented characters. you will need to edit that in the italic structure files.
 2. d & l caron uses only the alt shape. so they are present in the full char-set structure, not the alts one.
+3. ogonek characters need to be drawn/placed manually.
+Copy from roman.